California Southern University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Psychology with an Emphasis in Marriage and Family Therapy

-Campus Locations: Fully online program.
+Campus Location: Fully online program.
 CalSouthern is headquartered in Costa Mesa, California, but the MA in Psychology is delivered entirely online with no on-campus residency requirement.
+See the California Southern University home page.

 Modality: Fully online and asynchronous, designed for working adults.
 New courses begin monthly.